Confirmed cases of COVID-19 in Crete, Saline County

 - See the full DHM document for complete information.

-The public is advised to practice increased hygiene, stay home if they can, and to avoid unnecessary travel.
+The public is advised to practice increased hygiene, avoid crowded placesm, close contact, and confined spaces.
 The purpose is to socially distance people (spacing them more than 6 feet apart) and to avoid congregating in enclosed spaces.

 The following links provide information and resources on virus symptoms, seeking medical attention, protection, travel and more: